serokell/universum/README.md

 import Universum
 ```

-If you're using [Emacs](https://www.gnu.org/software/emacs/), you can
+If you're using [Emacs](https://www.gnu.org/software/emacs/) and don't want to
+type `import Universum` manually every time, you can
 [modify your configs](https://github.com/serokell/universum/issues/8#issuecomment-276444879)
-a little bit if you don't want to type `import Universum` manually every time.
+a little bit.

-If you want to get familiar with `universum` internal structure you can just
+If you want to get familiar with `universum` internal structure, you can just
 read top-level documentation for
 [`Universum`](http://hackage.haskell.org/package/universum/docs/Universum.html)
 module.